 We are an online learning platform aligned to each state’s specific standards.
 That means the content a student is seeing in Alabama may differ from that seen in Texas, based on what each state tests on, by grade.
 Teachers can assign quizzes, videos, practice questions, tests, games, and other items, and track each student’s individual progress.

 Go to https://www.usatestprep.com/member-login and log in to the site using the school’s Account ID and your child’s username and password.
 If your child doesn’t have their name and password, they can contact their teacher for new access info.

 If your child’s school has a Clever or Classlink account, or if your child has a Google account, you can visit the member page and log in through one of those accounts directly.

 Why, it just so happens there is!
-You can help your child get started (or get up-to-speed yourself!) with this Student Quick-Start Guide (printable PDF) or this student tutorial video.
+You can help your child get started (or get up-to-speed yourself!) with this Student Quick-Start Guide (printable PDF) or this parent letter and student tutorial video.
 The video covers how to:

 The video also shows your child how to increase their knowledge in weak areas by completing practice activities.

 In addition, you’ll learn how to track and see progress on what your child has completed based on our dot rank system and how it correlates with the work your child’s teacher has had them complete.

 Your child can complete various activities (practice questions, vocabulary sets, tests, performance tasks, and instructional videos) and you can monitor their progress by navigating to PRACTICE at the top of the page and choosing a subject area.
 USATestprep’s color-coded Dot Rank system will indicate strengths and areas for improvement by standard.